acidb/mobiscroll-docs/docs/javascript/eventcalendar/scheduler.md

 ### Renderers
 </div>
-The display of Scheduler can be customized with different render functions.
+The display of the Scheduler can be customized with different render functions.

 <Slots />